mastbaum/snoop/README.md

 In either case, a document is produced that represents a snapshot of the parameters the processor cares about.

-snoop can only get the samples to a database; the user interface layer is handled by separate software.
+snoop can only get the samples to a database; the user interface layer is handled by separate software, e.g.:

+    data stream --Reader-> snoop --Writer-> database --REST API-> woodstock -> client

+[woodstock](http://github.com/mastbaum/woodstock) was developed as a front-end.

 Installation
 ------------